junxit/us-congress-bills-109/metadata.md

 - 2006-11-13 — Introduced in Senate
 - 2006-11-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S10881)
 - 2006-11-13 — Sponsor introductory remarks on measure.
 (CR S10880-10881)
+- 2006-11-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-11-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-11-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-11-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 666.